Your Place to Slow Down, Renew & Reconnect.

 You already know that the COVID-19 virus has turned the world upside down.
 You also know the various steps that are being recommended by health care professionals to protect yourself and others from infection.
 I am writing to let you know that The Clearing’s staff and Board of Directors are monitoring developments closely with respect to the recommendations of agencies like the Wisconsin Department of Health Services, and that we are taking the situation seriously.

-Given the situation, we have decided to close the Jens Jensen Visitor Center to the public until May 1st.
+Given the situation, we have decided to close the Jens Jensen Visitor Center to the public.
 This is the building that houses the office and Bookstore.
 We will continue to answer the phone and respond to emails.
 And visitors are still welcome to hike on the property.

-I very much hope that we will not have to cancel any class weeks.
+I very much hope that we will not have to cancel any more classes.
 More than ever, people need the respite that places like The Clearing provide.
+However, if we do decide to cancel more classes, we will attempt to notify all registered guests a minimum of four weeks before the start of that class.

 I will be in touch, as needed, as things develop.
 I wish you good health!